Chase Edmonds

-Chase Edmonds (born April 13, 1996) is an American football running back who plays for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at Fordham and was drafted by the Arizona Cardinals in the fourth round of the 2018 NFL Draft.
-He has also played for the Miami Dolphins and Denver Broncos.
+Chase Edmonds (born April 13, 1996) is an American professional football running back for the Washington Commanders of the National Football League (NFL).
+He played college football for the Fordham Rams and was selected by the Arizona Cardinals in the fourth round of the 2018 NFL draft.
+Edmonds has also played for the Miami Dolphins, Denver Broncos, and Tampa Bay Buccaneers.

 Early life

 Edmonds grew up in Harrisburg, Pennsylvania and graduated from Central Dauphin East High School, where he played basketball and football for the Panthers.
 As a senior, Edmonds accumulated 2,378 total yards and 25 touchdowns, including 1,984 rushing yards and was a consensus All-State selection.
 He was selected to play in the Big 33 Football Classic and was named the game's Most Valuable Player.

-Despite his success on the field, he garnered little interest from FBS programs due to his size.
+Despite his success on the field, he garnered little interest from Football Bowl Subdivision programs due to his size.

 College career

 Edmonds played for Fordham from 2014 to 2017.
-As a freshman, Edmonds played in 14 games rushing for 1838 yards on 294 attempts for 23 touchdowns with an average of 6.3 yards per carry, and received for 121 yards on 19 attempts for one touchdown.
-During his freshman season, he won the 2014 Jerry Rice Award winner and the NCAA FCS Rookie of the Year.
+As a freshman, Edmonds played in 14 games rushing for 1,838 yards on 294 attempts for 23 touchdowns with an average of 6.3 yards per carry, and received for 121 yards on 19 attempts for one touchdown.
+For these efforts, he won the 2014 Jerry Rice Award, which is the NCAA's Football Championship Subdivision (FCS) Rookie of the Year Award.
 In his sophomore season, Edmonds played in 12 games had 1,648 yards for 251 attempts and had 20 touchdowns along with five receiving touchdowns.
 In his junior year, Edmonds played in 11 games rushing for 1,799 yards on 257 attempts and had 19 touchdowns with 1 receiving touchdown.
 Against Lafayette, Edmonds set an FCS record by averaging 21.1 yards per carry (359 yards on 17 carries).
 In his final season with the Rams, Edmonds was injured and only played in seven games, rushing for 577 yards on 136 attempts with five touchdowns.
 Against Holy Cross, Edmonds set the Patriot League career rushing record.
 Edmonds finished his college career ranked fifth in NCAA FCS history with 5,862 career rushing yards.

 He graduated with a degree in Communications.